Concord Township, Delaware County, Pennsylvania

 Concord Township is a township in Delaware County, Pennsylvania, United States.
-The population was 17,231 at the 2010 census.
+The population was 18,295 at the 2020 census.
 It contains the unincorporated communities of Concordville and Glen Mills.

 Geography

 According to the United States Census Bureau, the township has a total area of 13.7 sqmi, of which 13.7 sqmi is land and 0.04 sqmi (0.22%) is water.

-Concord Township is located in Southwest Delaware County and is bordered by Chadds Ford Township to the west, Thornbury Township to the north, Chester Heights to the east and Bethel Township to the southeast.
+Concord Township is located in southwestern Delaware County and is bordered by Chadds Ford Township to the west, Thornbury Township to the north, Chester Heights to the east and Bethel Township to the southeast.
 A portion of the southern border of the township sits along the border-arc between Pennsylvania and Delaware known as the 12-mile circle.
 Concord Township is in both the Brandywine Creek and Chester Creek watersheds.

 One of the busiest intersections in the state, where U.S. Route 1 and U.S. Route 202 meet, is locally known as "Painters Crossing".
 While there are no boroughs or other major population centers in the township, the unincorporated area known as Concordville has historical houses and a Quaker meetinghouse dating from the early colonial period.